Kashechewan First Nation: Relocation

 In September 2016, a referendum found that 89% of residents wanted to relocate the community.
 On March 31, 2017, the Government of Canada, the Government of Ontario, and Kashechewan First Nation signed a framework agreement, which would consider relocating the First Nation up river.

 Against the backdrop of the 2019 Quebec, Ontario and New Brunswick floods, community members from Kashechewan held a rally in April 2019 on Parliament Hill to demand a relocation.
 At the rally, Indigenous Services Minister Seamus O'Regan promised that Kashechewan would be relocated within 10 years.
 A framework agreement to that effect was signed on May 9, 2019.

 An acute outbreak of COVID-19 in June 2021, which led to around 300 infections in a few weeks, reignited calls to relocate the community quickly, in order to alleviate the dangers of overcrowding.

 Since Fort Albany and Kashechewan share their territory, any relocation of Kashechewan would need to involve Fort Albany in the agreement.
 As of 2021, Fort Albany had become part of the discussions around relocating Kashechewan.

+2026 evacuation

+On January 3, 2026, a state of emergency was declared as Kaschechewan's water treatment plant failed.
+Residents no longer had access to drinking water while also suffering from a gastrointestinal outbreak.
+Residents were evacuated to Timmins, Kapuskasing, Kingston and Niagara Falls.